 After breaking his ankle in a freak training incident just three games into last season, Logan Couture was forced to sit out all but three more games of 2015, but then he burst into action in 2016.
 Although he only scored 11 goals and 19 points after recovering from his major injury, he ended the 2016 playoffs as the highest point scorer of the postseason, with ten goals and 30 points in 24 contests.

 The 27-year-old has carried this hot form into the new season, scoring 11 goals and 23 points after 35 games of this season.
 Being a member of the deadly San Jose powerplay, Couture will always be around the goals, but one of his best contributions to the team at this end of the year has been in helping rookie Kevin LaBanc ease into the league, with the alternate captain getting assists on four of the youngster’s six goals so far.
-What San Jose fans in particular enjoy the most is Couture’s continued tendency to score against their bitter California rivals, the Los Angeles Kings.
+What San Jose fans, in particular, enjoy the most is Couture’s continued tendency to score against their bitter California rivals, the Los Angeles Kings.

 7. Phil Kessel, Pittsburgh Penguins, Right Wing

-The Pittsburgh Penguins acquiring Phil Kessel from the Toronto Maple Leafs in July 2015 greatly bolstered their already mighty lines, making them heavy Stanley Cup favourites.
+The Pittsburgh Penguins acquiring Phil Kessel from the Toronto Maple Leafs in July 2015 greatly bolstered their already mighty lines, making them heavy Stanley Cup favorites.
 Despite the team struggling in the 2015 section of the last campaign, going 15-10-3 by December 12 – leading to Mike Johnston being sacked – Kessel managed nine goals and 17 points, but then he really stepped up in 2016, under new head coach Mike Sullivan.

 In 82 games of 2016, Phil Kessel has 26 goals and 74 points in 82 regular season matches, but in the playoffs, on the infamous HBK line – Carl Hagelin, Nick Bonino, Phil Kessel – the American winger pulled in 22 points, four of which came in the finals.